Leaving a Gift in Your Will: Frequently Asked Questions

 While it’s not necessary to hire a solicitor to make a will, there is a risk that your will could be open to being contested and your directions overridden if it’s not written in a legally sound way.
 It is therefore generally recommended that you take legal advice when writing a will.
 It’s also a good idea to review your will after any significant changes (e.g. buying a new house, getting married) to ensure it is up to date, legally secure and reflects your current wishes.

-The cost of writing a will vary but start at about £100.
+The cost of writing a will vary but start at about £150.
 Some solicitors may offer a reduced fee for preparing wills for both parties of a couple.
+You may also be able to arrange a will for free or at a discounted rate through an insurance policy or trade union.

-At certain times of year, some groups of solicitors offer will-writing services free of charge, in schemes whereby they forego their fee and donate it to charity instead or they ask the will-making client to make a donation to certain charities in lieu of a fee.
+At certain times of year, some groups of solicitors offer will-writing services free of charge, in schemes where the will-making client makes a donation to charity.

 There are several ways to leave money and property to beneficiaries in your will.
 You can leave a cash gift, a percentage of your entire estate or particular personal or household items.